The Senior Population is Rising

 Physical abuse: Use of force against an elderly person that results in physical pain, injury, or impairment.

 Sexual abuse: This includes sexual contact without the elder’s consent, as well as activities such as showing pornographic material, or forcing the elder to undress.
 In a recent case of elder sexual abuse, Owen, Patterson & Owen obtained a 12.5 million dollar jury verdict for their client, helping to hold both the individuals and the organization that enabled the abuse accountable.
-Listen to Senior Partner Greg Owen discuss the case in this video:
+Listen to Senior Partner Greg Owen, an elder abuse attorney, discuss the case in this video:

-Neglect or abandonment: Lack of care, abandonment and neglect often constitutes more than half of all reported cases of elder abuse.
+Neglect or abandonment: Lack of care, abandonment, and neglect often constitute more than half of all reported cases of elder abuse.

 Financial exploitation: The unauthorized use of an elderly person’s funds or property, either by someone they know or a stranger.